yaRnMcDonuts/PBR-Terrain/README.md

 # Important Notes: All future updates to these shaders will be included in JmonkeyEngine3's core library.
-If you are using the most recent version of JME3 after v.24, you will already have access to the latest stable version of both PBR Terrain shaders.
+If you are using the most recent version of JME3 after v 3.4 then you will already have access to the latest stable version of both PBR Terrain shaders.

 https://github.com/jMonkeyEngine/jmonkeyengine